-Poverty puts vulnerable adults at even greater risk of being trafficked, falling into crime or the sex trade, or ending up in prison.
-Many of Tearfund’s projects, including our Inspired Individuals programme, seek to help people who are particularly vulnerable.
+Poverty puts vulnerable adults greater risk of being trafficked, falling into crime, the sex trade, or ending up in prison.
+Many of Tearfund’s projects seek to offer assistance and hope to people who are particularly vulnerable.

 Tearfund partner Prison Fellowship Zimbabwe (PFZ) is transforming lives by offering support to prisoners in Zimbabwe’s toughest jails.
 Now a new project is releasing hope into the lives of a special group of people in prison – mothers and children.